IroshanRathnayake/System-Login/README.md

 # System Login Page

-This is a simple HTML login page project aimed at demonstrating the structure and functionality of a basic login interface using HTML and CSS and JavaScript.
+This is a HTML login page project aimed at demonstrating the structure and functionality of a login interface using HTML and CSS and JavaScript.

 ## Features